whitlockjc/json-refs/docs/README.md

 Feel free to look at the API Documentation located here: https://github.com/whitlockjc/json-refs/blob/master/docs/API.md

-# Project Status

-Right now we are on `2.0.0`.

-Should you need to use a previous version, all `1.x` releases are tagged and should be installable via Bower/NPM without issue.

 ## Installation

 json-refs is available for both Node.js and the browser.
 Installation instructions for each environment are below.